relativitydev/relativity-trace-documentation/docs/user_documentation.md

 The Trace Rule Management Console on the right-hand side has the following
 buttons:

--   **Enable Rule:** enabling the rule allows agents to run rule on an ongoing basis
+-   **Enable Rule:** enabling the rule allows Trace Manager agent to run rule on an ongoing basis

     > **NOTE:** A Rule will only execute when it is enabled.